mmistakes/made-mistakes-jekyll/src/_faqs/learn-to-draw.md

 Dual majoring in graphic design and illustration at the [**Rochester Institute of Technology**](http://www.rit.edu/) with a minor in fine art, certainly helped as I took numerous drawing and painting classes.
 I have found memories of lugging huge 18 × 24\" pads of newsprint around campus to figure drawing classes where I learned the fundamentals of capturing 3-dimensional forms from hours of sketching live models.

 After graduating college I stopped practicing and found my drawing skills got really rust from laying dormant for 13 years.
-To get my skills back in shape I started a [365 project]({{ site.url }}{% post_url /articles/2014-08-29-paperfaces-retrospective %}) a few years ago after buying an iPad and discovering Paper by FiftyThree.
+To get my skills back in shape I started a [365 project]({% post_url /articles/2014-08-29-paperfaces-retrospective %}) a few years ago after buying an iPad and discovering Paper for iOS.

 Drawing everyday certainly helped me advance my skills, but I still have a lot to learn.